domenicoblanco/dab-live--home-assistant/README.md

 ## Use case
 As of the writing of these README, there isn't an official way to integrate DAB Live! with Home Assistant or Siri.
-The idea behind this project is to provide a simple way to enable functions like power shower and consumptions monitoring in a simple way.
+The idea behind this project is to provide a simple way to enable functions like power shower and consumptions monitoring.

 ## Installation
 Just add this repository to HACS and add your integration to Home Assitant.